grvsrm/grvsrm-hugo/content/post/Cocktail Recipe/index.md

 ---
-title: "Applying Dimensionality Reduction on Cocktail Recipe Data in R"
+title: "Dimensionality Reduction on Cocktail Data in R"
 subtitle: "An example of Dimensionality Reduction using PCA and UMAP with Tidymodels in R"
 summary: "An example of Dimensionality Reduction using PCA and UMAP with Tidymodels in R"
 tags: [rstats,tidymodels,PCA,UMAP,tidyverse,dimensionality reduction]